 As the birthplace of America, Philadelphia has endured centuries of peril, challenges and conquest to remain one of the nation’s top attractions.
 Historical buildings, sculptures and murals line streets that were once walked by the Founding Fathers of the United States.
 The weather varies during the seasons, vacillating from mild springs, to hot summers, to chilly winters, but people can always be seen out and about in the City of Brotherly Love.

-In Greek mythology, the phoenix is a fantastically plumed bird that achieves immortality through rebirth.
-This rebirth often occurs in the midst of the sun, so there is little surprise that the city of Phoenix, Arizona took the name of such a fascinating creature.
-Bathed in sunshine for 85% of the daylight hours, Phoenix is in the unique position of have warm weather year round.
+Phoenix is in the unique position of having warm weather year round.
 While temperatures do reach upwards of 100 degrees in the summer months, it’s dry heat you can breathe—without the downfalls of humidity!
-Phoenix is also the most populous state capitol in the U.S., which translates to a richly diverse collection of cultures and activities.
+Phoenix is also the most populous state capital in the U.S., which translates to a richly diverse collection of cultures and activities.
 And perhaps most spectacularly, every drive or stroll through the city is accompanied by a backdrop of the Sonoran Desert, sandy mountain ranges and eternal blue skies.

 Classified as mountain resort cities, Pigeon Forge and Gatlinburg are situated along the Great Smoky Mountains.
 Booming attractions like Dollywood and the Smoky Mountain Opry draw tourism to Pigeon Forge, along with its collections of music theatres and shopping malls.
 Gatlinburg features Tennessee’s lone ski resort, Ober Gatlinburg, and quaint, mountain-themed specialty stores.
 Both cities provide gateways to North America’s most visited national park, the Great Smoky Mountains National Park.